Links on SoundGuys may earn us a commission. Learn more.

 - Bulky and heavy headphones

-Electrostatics operate on a completely different principle than than the conventional dynamic technologies discussed so far.
-They work by applying a static electrical charge to a thin film which floats between two perforated metal plates; when audio signals are applied across the plates, the entire film membrane moves back and forth due to electrical attraction and repulsion.
-It’s the same principle as condenser microphones use to capture sounds, but in reverse.
+Electrostatics operate on a completely different principle than the conventional dynamic technologies discussed.
+They work by applying a static electrical charge to a thin film that floats between two perforated metal plates; when audio signals are applied across the plates, the entire film membrane moves back and forth due to electrical attraction and repulsion.
+It’s the same principle as condenser microphones use to capture sounds but in reverse.

 How do electrostatic drivers affect my music?